alvaro-osvaldo-tm/markdown-repository/documents/enterprise/agreements/Statement of Work.md

   - Develop the framework concept and design to support the [Concept of Operations](../../engineering/Concept%20of%20Operations.md).
   - Produce a product that support the operations described in the [Concept of Operations](../../engineering/Concept%20of%20Operations.md).
-  - Implement the product to transform the current situation described in the  [As-Is Diagram](../../engineering/As-Is%20Diagram.md) to the situation described in the [Context Diagram](../../engineering/Context%20Diagram.md).
+  - Implement the product to transform the current situation described in the  [As-Is Diagram](../../engineering/As-Is%20Diagram.md) to the situation described in the [System Boundary Context Diagrams](../../engineering/System%20Boundary%20Context%20Diagrams.md).
   - Publish the framework as an Open-Source Python Package in Pypi.

 ## Expected Outcome